Boi-zip/silly-chairproject/README.md

-# Silly chair webshop template
+# Silly chair webshop project

 This silly site has been made using Next.js.
 Made as a project for school.

+### I used supabase for the easiest review implementation, without making a server and still having the benefits of a static page.

 ## All pictures are not mine.